omgnetwork/elixir-omg/README.md

 # Testing & development

+Docker building of source code and dependencies used to directly use common `mix` folders like `_build` and `deps`.
+To support workflows that switch between bare metal and Docker containers we've introduced `_build_docker` and `deps_docker` folders.

 You can setup the docker environment to run testing and development tasks:

-(Note: If they exist, be sure to delete the `deps` and `_build` dirs from your host drive.
-Otherwise these dirs will get mapped into the docker container and can create build discrepancies and breakages.)

 ```sh
 docker-compose -f docker-compose.yml -f docker-compose.dev.yml run --rm --entrypoint bash elixir-omg